kshchepanovskyi/protostuff-rpc-example/README.md

 </output>
 ```

-This way you can use any template for your messages and custom template for services.
+This way you can use
+* any template for your messages
+* custom template for services

 ## Build instructions